Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

   <figcaption>Authentication provider selection</figcaption>
 </figure>

-This page displays all of the projects that are associated with your account.
+This page displays all the projects that are associated with your account.
 It shows the project number, project description, set storage quota, in GB, for a specific project, and how much of said quota is used up.
 Additionally, this page allows creating the necessary authentication keys,